Introduction

 2. Sourcing Challenges

-- Depletion: Xinjiang’s Hetian mines now yield 90% less nephrite than in 1900.
+- Depletion: Xinjiang’s Hetian mines now yield 90% less nephrite than a century ago.

-- Ethical Concerns: 40% of Myanmar jadeite funds armed conflicts (UN 2023 report).
+- Ethical Concerns: 40% of Myanmar jadeite funds armed conflicts (United Nations report).

 III.
 Material Science Meets Artistry